AssemblingTheFuture/zRobotics/README.md

 We are working, or will start working soon, on the following tasks for future releases:

-- [ ] Velocity Analysis
+- [ ] Velocity Recursive Algorithms
   - [x] Using Homogeneous Transformation Matrices
   - [ ] Using Dual Quaternions
+- [ ] Acceleration Recursive Algorithms
+  - [x] Using Homogeneous Transformation Matrices
+  - [ ] Using Dual Quaternions
 - [ ] Euler - Lagrange formulation
   - [x] Using Homogeneous Transformation Matrices
   - [ ] Using Dual Quaternions
 - [ ] Newton - Euler Recursive Algorithm:
-  - [x] Using Homogeneous Transformation Matrices
+  - [ ] Using Homogeneous Transformation Matrices
   - [ ] Using Dual Quaternions
-- [ ] Acceleration Analysis using Homogeneous Transformation Matrices

 [*Return to top*](#zrobotics-02)